 1 – Watch the sunset

-A visit to Santorini cannot be complete without watching the sunset!
+A visit to Santorini cannot be completed without watching the sunset!

-Of course, one of the best things to do in Fira is taking in this glorious spectacle.
+Of course, one of the best things to do in Fira is to take in this glorious spectacle.

 The island claims to have the most beautiful sunset in the world.
 And it might just be true.